 Did we mention he’s strong, courageous, and fearless under fire?
 He will go to any extent to protect his human family.
 This makes him a perfect dog for those who live in crime-infested areas.
 When attacked, you can trust the big guy to protect you and your family.

 The Rhodesian Ridgeback is not one of those excitable little dogs.
 He doesn’t jump on people.
 He is calm and composed and has tremendous patience.
 A thorough gentleman (or lady) too.
 He is almost like a U.S. Marine.

 The Rhodesian Ridgeback is often compared to the German Shepherd.
-He has the same temperament and personality as the German Shepherd; the same intelligence, patience and courage, but he is much bigger in size.
+He has the same temperament and personality as the German Shepherd, the same intelligence, patience, and courage, but he is much more prominent in size.

-Is a Rhodesian Ridgeback going to be the “right” do breed for you?
-That’s the real question and one that we hope this article will help you answer for yourself.
-Because the last thing that we would like to see happen is for one of these awesome dogs end up with the “wrong” owner.
+Is a Rhodesian Ridgeback the “right” breed for you?
+That’s the real question we hope this article will help you answer.
+Because the last thing that we would like to see happen is for one of these incredible dogs to end up with the “wrong” owner.

 So, without further ado, let’s dive right in!

 Rhodesian Ridgeback Fast Facts